Achieving a ‘flow state’

 Play something very easy

 We learnt a very straightforward riff to accompany the first phrase of the mazurka.
 We split into two groups, and one group played the accompaniment while the other played the tune.
-Playing something very simple allows us to move away from concentrating on the mechanics of what we are doing, letting our subconscious mind take over that function.
+Playing something very simple allows us to move away from concentrating on the mechanics of what we are doing and let the subconscious mind take over that function.

 Focus on interacting with other players